 Products to help you maintain a skunk-free yard:

 - In need of an animal trap?
 Check out this Large Collapsable Humane Live Animal Trap.

-Editor’s Note: This article was first published in November 2016, and has been updated for accuracy and relevancy.
+Editor’s Note: This post was first published on June 6, 2018, and has been updated for accuracy and relevancy.